barbarabodinier/Community_detection_COVID-19/README.md

 # Community detection of COVID-19

-Script to reproduce results from Elliott et al.
+Scripts to reproduce analyses from Elliott et al.
 "Symptom reporting in over 1 million people: community detection of COVID-19"